Dustin Lynch

 Dustin Charles Lynch (born May 14, 1985) is an American country music singer and songwriter, signed to Broken Bow Records.
-Lynch has released four albums and one EP for the label: a self-titled album in 2012, Where It's At in 2014, Current Mood in 2017, Ridin' Roads in 2019, and Tullahoma in 2020.
-A fifth album, Blue in the Sky, was released in February 2022.
-He has also released seventeen singles, of which eight have reached number one on Country Airplay.
+Lynch has released six albums and one EP for the label: a self-titled album in 2012, Where It's At in 2014, Current Mood in 2017, Tullahoma in 2020, Blue in the Sky in 2022 and Killed the Cowboy in 2023.
+He has also released seventeen singles, of which nine have reached number one on Country Airplay.

 Early life and education

 Dustin Charles Lynch was born in Tullahoma, Tennessee, on May 14, 1985.

 In 2003, Lynch graduated from Tullahoma High School.
-In 2007, Lynch graduated from Lipscomb University in Nashville, Tennessee with a B.S. degree in biology.
+In 2007, Lynch graduated from Lipscomb University in Nashville, Tennessee with a B.S. degree in biology while also playing on the school's Men's Golf Team.
 He said he chose Lipscomb because it is located near the Bluebird Café where he would play and learn the craft of songwriting while attending college.
 Although Lynch said he was interested in going to medical school, he decided to pursue a career in music.